jdx/mise/faq.md

 Short answer: just set `http_proxy` and `https_proxy` environment variables.
 These should be lowercase.

-mise doesn't really do anything with http itself.
-The only exception to that is checking for new versions and `mise self-update`.
-It uses `git` to clone plugins and the plugins themselves generally will download files with `curl` or `wget`.
+This may not work with all plugins if they are not configured to use these env vars.

-However this is really up to the plugin.
-If you're having a proxy-related issue installing something you should post an issue on the plugin's repository.
+If you're having a proxy-related issue installing something specific you should post an issue on the plugin's repository.

 ### How do the shorthand plugin names map to repositories?